menu

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Lake View District neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Lake View District neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-20.2% of commuters here travel more than one hour just one-way to work.
+21.4% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.6% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.7% of all neighborhoods in America.

 Diversity

-Did you know that the Lake View District neighborhood has more Danish and Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Lake View District neighborhood has more Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.3% of this neighborhood's residents have Danish ancestry and 0.9% have Romanian ancestry.
+In fact, 2.5% of this neighborhood's residents have Danish ancestry.

 The Neighbors